 What will not be included in the commissioner’s advice?

 In general, the commissioner’s advice will not include:

 - The commissioner’s own findings of the fact

 - Definitive, conclusive or binding statements on the matter

 - Endorsement or rejection of a specific analysis or finding

 Will the commissioner always provide advice if asked?

 Generally, the commissioner will provide advice if requested to do so.
-However, in some cases the commissioner may decide that another process under the Act is more appropriate in the circumstances, such as a referral to the commissioner for a determination.
+However, in some cases the commissioner may decide that another process under the Act is more appropriate in the circumstances, such as a determination.